All-Hands-AI/OpenHands/evaluation/commit0_bench/README.md

 If you would like to specify a list of tasks you'd like to benchmark on, you just need to pass selected repo through `repo_split` option.

-## Submit your evaluation results

-You can start your own fork of [our huggingface evaluation outputs](https://huggingface.co/spaces/OpenHands/evaluation) and submit a PR of your evaluation results following the guide [here](https://huggingface.co/docs/hub/en/repositories-pull-requests-discussions#pull-requests-and-discussions).